 I should have worn thicker pants.

 Jeans, at least.
 But I ran out of the cabin without thinking much about it, so I had to carry on with the summer linen pants I had on.
-The wind seemed to blow the snow straight through the pitiful fabric and up my insides.

 The snow lay thick on the road; I couldn’t tell where road met forest.
 It looked to wipe the whole world clean.